nathanielwei/nathanielwei.github.io/_pages/cv.md

 Work experience
 ======
-* May 2022 - Nov 2022: Quantitative Analyst (Intern.), Bosera Asset Management Co., Limited.
+* May 2022 - Nov 2022: Quantitative Analyst (Intern.), Bosera Asset Management Co., Limited., China
   * Build a set of deep learning frameworks from scratch, related tools: Python, PyTorch, MSSQL, WIND database.
   ∗ Deep multifactor model: develop a deep cross-sectional multifactor model that incorporates financial insights and stock relationships on a dynamic and multi-relational graph in the task of factoring investing, learning a deep factor from hundreds of style factors, as well as interpreting the portion of the quantity that comes from the original input factors.
   ∗ Deep risk model: develop a deep learning counterpart to Barra risk models.
   ∗ Intraday data mining.
 Tentatively mining style factors from high-frequency data.
-* Feb 2018 - Jul 2018:  Research Intern.
-  * SenseTime Group Limited, Hong Kong SAR, China
+* Feb 2018 - Jul 2018:  Research Intern., SenseTime Group Limited, Hong Kong SAR
   * Duties included: research on financial and commodity futures using Deep Learning under Division of Intelligent Finance
   * Supervisors: Liu Chunxiao, Cao Yang

-* Apr 2017 - Feb 2018: Research Assistant
-  * The Hong Kong Polytechnic University
+* Apr 2017 - Feb 2018: Research Assistant, The Hong Kong Polytechnic University.
+Hong Kong SAR
   * Duties included:
     * project titled "Artificial Intelligence in Finance"
     * Designed and implemented a multiprocessing framework that processes 30+ indicators of all A-H minute bar shares and the estimation of their regime switching models
-  * Supervisor: Prof. Cedric Yiu
+  * Supervisor: Prof. Wong Heunng, and Prof. Cedric Yiu

 ;* Feb 2016 - Apr 2017: Co-founder, Investment Director
 ;  * Shenzhen Kaiyao Asset Management Co., Ltd, Shenzhen, China